 Substituting chicken breast for Angus beef… or the less expensive chicken thigh for chicken breast might be an innocuous sacrifice, but what if you are now having trouble affording chicken at all?

 But what about wage earners?
-Senior citizens on fixed income?
-Those trying to save some a little extra for the future?
+Senior citizens on a fixed income?
+Are those trying to save a little extra for the future?

 Those most harmed by the increased costs are those already struggling to afford these things.
 Dollar menus at fast food restaurants have vanished while the costs of homes, food, cars, college tuition, and medicine, have soared.